Trump taps retired general ‘Mad Dog’ Mattis as defense secretary

 Trump touted Mattis as “one of our great, great generals . . . the closest thing we have to General George Patton of our time.”

-Among lawmakers who have met the retired Marine general, the impression they take away is often positive.
+Among lawmakers who have met the retired Marine general —even Democrats — the impression they take away is often positive.

+“I continue to admire his service, knowledge, experience and leadership,” said Rep. Adam Schiff of California, top Democrat on the House intelligence committee.

+Sen. John McCain, R-Arizona, chairman of the Senate Armed Services Committee, whose committee would hold nomination hearings, said was pleased with the choice.

 “I don’t think he has a TV in his house, but he has 10,000 books and those are just the ones that he kept after he read them,” Mike Rogers, a former Republican congressman who chaired the House intelligence panel, said of Mattis Thursday.